Who We Are, What Inspires Us & Where to Find Our Yarns

 Q: What’s the inspiration behind your yarn colors and their names?

-A: We’re inspired by almost anything and everything.
-Sometimes the colors that emerge as the yarn is lifted from the pot tell us what the yarn should be named.
-Melissa is also a huge fan of nature, the paranormal, supernatural, macabre, food, sports, underground music, cats and silly puns.
+A: Sometimes the colors that emerge as the yarn is lifted from the pot tell us what the yarn should be named.
+We're also inspired by Gothic horror, fantasy, nature, space, the paranormal and geeky puns.

 Q: Where are you guys located?

-Q: Where else can I find your yarns?
+Q: Where else can I find & buy your yarns?